What’s in a name? Exact Engineering

 David began consulting in 2003 and in 2005 formed Exact Engineering,LLC with the goal of providing clients the engineering breadth-and-depth of a large-scale engineering company at the efficiency and with the personal service associated with a small engineering firm.

 Michael holds a BS in Mathematics from Iowa State University and brings over 40 years of experience in aerospace engineering, optomechanics and automated assembly machine design.
 At Ball Aerospace, for over 15 yrs Michael engineered extreme precision pointing and tracking systems such as gimbaled cameras and fast steering mirrors.
-Prior employment Michael was a Senior Optomechanical Engineer at Network Photonics where he and David Anderson worked together developing mems actuated DWDM all-optical switching devices.
+Prior employment Michael was a Senior Optomechanical Engineer at Network Photonics where he and David Anderson worked together developing fully athermalized, all-optical MEMS switching devices for DWDM.
 Before joining Network Photonics, Michael spent nearly 20 designing automated assembly machinery and is considered one of the leading experts in this field.

 Brian holds a BSME from Montana State University-Bozeman and is a registered PE as well.
 Brian came to Exact Engineering from Cybex International where he was employed for 9 years a mechanical engineer in the R&D and Reliability group.
 Prior he was employed at Raytheon for 9 years as mechanical Engineer developing electromechanical systems.